Can You Power Wash Composite Decking?

-- Depending on your manufacturer, there will be a maximum PSI of which your composite decking materials can handle.
+- Depending on your manufacturer, there will be a maximum PSI which your composite decking materials can handle.
 Exceeding these may damage the deck.
 For more information about this, contact your supplier.

 - Go along the grains of the composite decking and do it plank by plank.
 It lessens the chance of grazing the composites.

-- If you’re still unsure whether it’s safe or not, you can test the power wash on a hidden surface of your deck.
+- If you’re still unsure whether it’s safe or not, you can test the power washer on a hidden surface of your deck.
 Just in case it gets damaged, you won’t need to worry about it so much.

 Depending on the brand, some composite decking materials are softer than wood.
 Due to this, using a power washer badly can cause the outer layer of the material to come off.
-Once this happens, your patio will be more susceptible to weather damage, moulds, and chipping.
+Once this happens, your patio will be more susceptible to weather damage, moulds and chipping.

-How To Clean Your Composite Decking Without a Power Washer
+How to Clean Your Composite Decking Without a Power Washer

 If you don’t want to risk your composite decking, you can try the traditional way of cleaning a garden decking.
-It may not be as fast as a power washer, but it can save you the trouble of replacing broken and chipped composites, plus it works, if not better, as much as power washers.
+It may not be as fast as a power washer, but it can save you the trouble of replacing broken and chipped composites; plus, it works, if not better, as much as power washers.
 Here are the steps.